Orange-OpenSource/hurl-dev/sites/hurl.dev/_docs/capturing-response.md

 ## Captures {#captures}

-Captures are optional values to capture from the HTTP response, in a named variable.
+Captures are optional values captured from the HTTP response, in a named variable.
 Captures can be the response status code, part or the entire of the body, and response headers.

 Captured variables are available through a run session; each new value of a given variable overrides the last value.